Abdelrhman-Rayis/Hekama/README.md

-is made using **Android stedio** this app main idea is how give advice for good person and another type of advice for bad people i think the idea is not compelete yet :)
+is made using **Android stedio** this app main idea is how to give advice for good person and another type of advice for bad people i think the idea is not compelete yet :)
 ##Implementation  :